openstreetmap-polska/fractal/README.md

 If you want to run a production server using Fractal, look at the tutorials at [Switch2OSM](https://switch2osm.org) and follow the instructions.
-Just remember to change the repository address and name to "fractal" when needed.
+Just remember to change the repository address and directory name when needed.

 ## Contributing